dsaw/MyCodingDocs/JS/YDKJS_thisObjProto.md

 ## YDKJS - part 3
 * this & Object Prototypes.
   * The `this` mechanism is interesting and different from the lexical scope mechanism of JS.
-Its use confuses many developers, since it changes in runtime.
+It's use confuses many developers, since it changes in runtime.
   * A common example is to use it and expect it to refer to the function itself.
     * ```
        function blah()